-Careers in Programming
+Careers in Computer Science and Programming

 Computer programmers perform work related to computer function and performance.
 They might be responsible for writing programs, which are a series of instructions that command a computer’s performance.
 Computer programmers may also test, update, repair or modify existing programs.
 People with experience in programming also work in software development and computer systems analysis.